Why Your MarTech Stack Is Fragmented and How to Fix It

 By Domenic Colasante, Co-Founder and CEO

+MarTech utilization has hit an all-time low this year, with marketing departments using only 33% of their current capabilities (down from 42% in 2022 and 58% in 2020), according to a Gartner study.
 And it’s a huge drain on their budgets.
-The same study estimated that MarTech underutilization could cost companies with a revenue size of $250 million up to $4 million2 —an extravagance resource-strapped marketing teams cannot afford.
+The same study estimated that MarTech underutilization could cost companies with a revenue size of $250 million up to $4 million—an extravagance resource-strapped marketing teams cannot afford.

 But why is it so hard for marketing departments to leverage the full power of their MarTech stacks—and what can they do about it?

-1. Poor MarTech integration
+1. Poor MarTech Integration

-But with every new tool that gets added to the MarTech stack, achieving full integration is that much more complex.
+But with every new tool that gets added to the tech stack, achieving full integration is that much more complex.
 For instance, an organization with over 20 MarTech tools could be looking at upwards of 200 integrations.

 Faced with such a complex MarTech ecosystem, many marketers give up on their integration initiatives altogether.
-So much so, only 23% of B2B marketers say they have fully integrated data that flows between systems without manual input5.
+So much so, only 23% of B2B marketers say they have fully integrated data that flows between systems without manual input.

 A fragmented MarTech stack ultimately means marketers don’t get a full picture of their customer’s journey, hampering the effectiveness of their marketing campaigns over time.
-And should marketing efforts yield any success, without integrated systems, reporting and attributing any revenue generated back to marketing would be difficult.
+Without integrated systems, reporting and attributing any revenue generated back to marketing would be difficult.
+In fact, 55% of US marketers believe that a poorly integrated MarTech environment has resulted in loss of revenue for their business.

-2. Lack of expertise, time, and capacity
+2. Lack of Expertise, Time, and Capacity

 Achieving seamless integration across the MarTech stack requires MOps talent with a deep understanding of a variety of MarTech tools.
 Unfortunately, MOps professionals are in short supply.

-According to Forrester8, hiring and retaining five in-house marketers dedicated to running Adobe Marketo Engage alone costs around $880,000 a year.
-And with an average of 20 tools in any given MarTech stack, the cost quickly adds up.
+The war for MOps talent is on—and it’s driving up hiring costs.
+According to Forrester, hiring and retaining five in-house marketers dedicated to running Adobe Marketo Engage alone costs around $880,000 a year.
+With an average of 20 tools in any given MarTech stack, the cost quickly adds up.

 The workaround for some B2B companies may be hiring junior-level MOps professionals instead, but many don’t realize the additional investment required to get them up to speed.
-A 2022 study found that companies shelled out around $36,720 over the first seven months to train a new junior-level MarOps hire9.
+A 2022 study found that companies shelled out around $36,720 over the first seven months to train a new junior-level MarOps hire.
+Additionally, some 70% said they devoted five hours or more each week for at least six months to training their new hire.
+All that time, effort, and resources spent may not even be worth it, with as many as 72% leaving their company in less than three years.

 And with new trends and technologies introduced to the industry every day, a piece of MarTech can be easily added or removed from the stack, making resourcing efforts difficult and unpredictable.